Aphidicolin

-Aphidicolin is a tetracyclic diterpene antibiotic isolated from the fungus Cephalosporum aphidicola with antiviral and antimitotic properties.
+Aphidicolin is a tetracyclic diterpene antibiotic first isolated from the fungus Lecanicillium muscarium (formerly Cephalosporium aphidicola) with antiviral and antimitotic properties.
 Aphidicolin is a reversible inhibitor of eukaryotic nuclear DNA replication.
 It blocks the cell cycle at early S phase.
 It is a specific inhibitor of DNA polymerase Alpha and Delta in eukaryotic cells and in some viruses (vaccinia and herpesviruses) and an apoptosis inducer in HeLa cells.
-Natural aphidicolin is a secondary metabolite of the fungus Nigrospora oryzae.
+Natural aphidicolin is also a secondary metabolite of the fungus Nigrospora oryzae.